diamond-gold/MiniBosses/README.md

    - CONSOLE say Hi {PLAYER} {BOSS} #execute as console if prefixed with CONSOLE, {PLAYER} as player name, {BOSS} as boss name
    - OP say {BOSS} #temp set player as OP and execute command on behalf of player
    - me Hi
-  projectile: #Boss will always priortize firing projectile over attacking if within range specified below
+  projectile: #Boss will always prioritize firing projectile over attacking if within range specified below
     # [] for no projectile fired
     networkId: minecraft:arrow #any entity except player, note arrow/item cannot be attacked due to client-side limitation
     fireRangeMin: 5 #fire projectile if target within range Min Max